DETAILED ACTION

 Early et al. disclose a system for sealing over fastener heads coupled to one or more building enclosure layers, the system comprising: a fastener patch comprising a first layer, a second layer, and a third layer, wherein the first layer comprises a conformable, air-tight, and water-tight material, wherein the second layer comprises an adhesive that is pressure-sensitive and hydrophobic, wherein the third layer at least partially comprises a thermally insulating material selected from the group consisting of a microsphere coating, a foam matrix, and an adhesive matrix, the third layer having a thermal conductivity lower than an underlying fastener, and wherein the first layer is disposed between the third layer and the second layer (Claims 1 and 2) as in claim 1.
 With respect to claim 2, the first layer further comprises a film selected from the group consisting of a topical film, a solid film, and a coatable film (Claim 2).
 Regarding claim 3,

-the coatable film comprises a fabric matrix configured to receive a liquid coating (Claim 3).
+the coatable film comprises a fabric matrix comprising a material conductive to retaining a liquid coating (Claim 3).
 For claim 4, the fabric matrix comprises a substance selected from the group consisting of a fleece and a felt, wherein the felt comprises a fiber selected from the group consisting of natural fibers and synthetic fibers (Claim 4).
 In claim 5, the liquid coating is selected from the group consisting of acrylic, silicone, and silane-modified polyether (Claim 5).
-With regard to claim 8, the fastener patch is configured to self-seal in response to receiving a puncture (Claim 12).
+With regard to claim 8, one or more of the first layer and the second layer comprises a material to reseal the fastener patch in response to receiving a puncture (Claim 12).
 As in claim 9, the adhesive is selected from the group consisting of an acrylic, a hot melt, a butyl, and a butyl hybrid (Claim 16).
-With respect to claim 13, the third layer is sized and configured to be placed over a location selected from the group consisting of a head of the fastener, the one or more building enclosure layers, and a combination thereof (Claims 1 and 20).
+With respect to claim 13, the third layer is sized to be placed over a location selected from the group consisting of a head of the fastener, the one or more building enclosure layers, and a combination thereof (Claims 1 and 20).
 Regarding claim 14, the fastener patch is configured to be detachably coupled to a release liner (Claims 1 and 20).
 For claim 15, a plurality of fastener patches distributed along the release liner (Claims 1 and 20).
-In claim 16, the release liner is sized and configured such that a single fastener patch is placed within a width of the release liner (Claim 18).
-With respect to claim 17, the release liner is configured to be wrapped into a roll, such that unwinding of the roll exposes a single fastener patch at a time (Claim 18).
+In claim 16, the release liner is sized such that a single fastener patch is able to be placed within a width of the release liner (Claim 18).
+With respect to claim 17, the release liner is wrapped into a roll, such that unwinding of the roll exposes a single fastener patch at a time (Claim 18).
 Early et al. further disclose system for sealing over fastener heads coupled to one or more building enclosure layers, the system comprising: a fastener patch comprising a first layer, a second layer, and a third layer, wherein the first layer comprises a conformable, air-tight, and water-tight material, wherein the second layer comprises an adhesive that is pressure-sensitive and hydrophobic, wherein the third layer comprises a thermally insulating material having a thermal conductivity lower than an underlying fastener, and wherein the first layer is disposed between the third layer and the second layer (Claims 1 and 20) as in claim 20.

 Early et al. disclose a system for sealing over fastener heads coupled to one or more building enclosure layers, the system comprising: a fastener patch comprising a first layer, a second layer, and a third layer, wherein the first layer comprises a conformable, air-tight, and water-tight material, wherein the second layer comprises an adhesive that is pressure-sensitive and hydrophobic, wherein the third layer at least partially comprises a thermally insulating material selected from the group consisting of a microsphere coating, a foam matrix, and an adhesive matrix, the third layer having a thermal conductivity lower than an underlying fastener, and wherein the first layer is disposed between the third layer and the second layer, the fastener patch is configured to be detachably coupled to a release liner (Claims 1 and 2), However, Early et al. fail to disclose a dispenser for dispensing the fastener patch.